open-pay/slate/source/includes/en/webhooks.md

-payout.created             | Payout          | Reports when a payout has been scheduled for the next day. payout.succeeded           | Payout          | Reports when a payout has been applied. payout.failed              | Payout          | Reports when a payout has failed. transfer.succeeded         | Transfer | Reports when a transfer has been performed between to Bancomer accounts. fee.succeeded              | Fee     | Reports when a fee is charged successfully to a customer. fee.refund.succeeded       | Fee     | Reports when a fee has been successfully refunded to a customer. spei.received              | SPEI           | Reports when a payout has been received by SPEI for adding funds to the account.
+payout.created             | Payout          | Reports when a payout has been scheduled for the next day. payout.succeeded           | Payout          | Reports when a payout has been applied. payout.failed              | Payout          | Reports when a payout has failed. transfer.succeeded         | Transfer | Reports when a transfer has been performed between to Bbva accounts. fee.succeeded              | Fee     | Reports when a fee is charged successfully to a customer. fee.refund.succeeded       | Fee     | Reports when a fee has been successfully refunded to a customer. spei.received              | SPEI           | Reports when a payout has been received by SPEI for adding funds to the account.